opf/openproject-translations/README.md

 `openproject-translations` is an OpenProject plugin, which adds more languages to your OpenProject installation.

-OpenProject uses crowdin for translations.
+This plugin uses crowdin for translations.
 All translations are fetched from [our crowding project](https://crowdin.net/project/openproject) on a daily basis.
 If you want to change translations, you are very welcome to do so via crowdin.

 Please keep in mind that the OPF team does not speak all the languages this plugin provides, thus we cannot guarantee the correctness of translations.